-As described in section 3.1.2 of [draft-ietf-oauth-v2], Autho4API Authorization Server redirects the Resource Owner's useragent back to the Autho4API Client's Redirection Endpoint, i.e. the absolute URI which was registered in the Autho4API Authorization Server during the client registration process.
+As described in section 3.1.2 of [RFC6749], Autho4API Authorization Server redirects the Resource Owner's user-agent back to the Autho4API Client's Redirection Endpoint, i.e. the absolute URI which was registered in the Autho4API Authorization Server during the client registration process.